Petersen_1600x660B

 Terre Haute Tribune Star

-A frequent radio contributor, Petersen has performed on McGraw-Hill Young Artists Showcase, From the Top, and Performance Today.
-Profiles include The New York Times, New York Magazine, and the documentary “just normal” by award-winning director Kim A. Snyder.
-A champion of chamber music, Petersen has appeared on French radio’s France Musique while a member of a Verbier Festival piano trio.
+A frequent radio contributor, Petersen has performed on platforms such as McGraw-Hill Young Artists Showcase, From the Top, and Performance Today.
+His performances and profiles have been featured in The New York Times, New York Magazine, and the award-winning documentary Just Normal by Kim Snyder.
+An enthusiastic chamber musician, he has appeared on France Musique as part of a Verbier Festival piano trio.